 RadioMaster have a new baby transmitter.
 Yes, it's the Zorro!
-And you'll know that it's packed with features, supports OpenTX and EdgeTX, and comes with a choice of Multiprotocol or ELRS modules.
+You'll probably already know that it's packed with features, supports OpenTX and EdgeTX, and comes with a choice of Multiprotocol or ELRS modules.

 In the box